elizangelaxavier/Microsoft-DP200/instructions/dp-200-05_instructions.md

 At the end of this lad, you will have:

-1. Use Azure SQL Database
+1. Used Azure SQL Database
-1. Describe Azure Synapse Analytics
+1. Described Azure Synapse Analytics
-1. Creating and Querying an Azure Synapse Analytics
+1. Created and queryied Azure Synapse Analytics
-1. Using PolyBase to Load Data into Azure Synapse Analytics
+1. Used PolyBase to doad data into Azure Synapse Analytics

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.